Cycling the Death Road, the most epic bike climb in the world.

 This may very well be the greatest road of all!
-Words cannot describe, but thankfully our photos and drone video do some justice to this climb.
-It is a magnificent and otherworldly experience: Indiana Jones and Jurassic Park-like surroundings.
+Words cannot describe it, but thankfully our photos and drone video do some justice to this climb.
+It is a magnificent and otherworldly experience complete with Indiana Jones and Jurassic Park-like surroundings.
 North Yungas Road, nicknamed “Death Road,” was carved out of the mountainside in the 1930s by Paraguayan prisoners during the Chaco War with Brazil.
 The road connects La Paz with the town of Coroico, effectively connecting the Amazon rainforest and those who dwell there, with Bolivia’s capital city (Curiosity).

 How to Cycle the Death Road:

 To climb the death road by bike you must train seriously for the challenge.
 This is the third hardest climb by bike in the world (Mauna Kea and Scanuppia take the first and second spots) and the first 30 km are on dirt and gravel, but manageable on a road bike with 32mm tires (I used a Specialized Roubaix with 32mm tires).
-The grade is never tortuously steep (steepest ½ km is 10.2%), but long at 62 kilometers (38.5 miles).
+The grade is never tortuously steep (the steepest half km is 10.2%), but its a long one, at 62 kilometers (38.5 miles).
 Altitude is also a major factor as this is the highest Top 10 World Climb, topping out at 4,629 meters (15,187’).
 Staying in the La Paz area for a few days (3,650 m) is helpful in order to acclimate.

 When to Climb Bolivia's Death Road: